cs4funsd/vscode-setup/README.md

 Some tricks to fix common vscode issues
 - delete the .vscode folder
 - make sure you selected g++ as the compiler option
+- If using a mac, don't include bits/stdc++.h
+-